arijit258/CodeAlpha/Emotions_Recognittion_Speech/README.md

-# Human Recognition Using Speech - Machine Learning Project
+# Emotions Recognition Using Speech - Machine Learning Project

 ## Overview:

-Welcome to the Human Recognition Using Speech project!
+Welcome to the Emotions Recognition Using Speech project!
 This project leverages machine learning techniques to recognize and identify individuals based on their speech patterns.
 The goal is to build a robust system that can accurately distinguish different voices and associate them with specific individuals.

 ## Images:
 ![image-1](https://github.com/arijit258/CodeAlpha/blob/main/Emotions_Recognittion_Speech/image-1.png)